It’s hard to miss Scott McKay, he’s everywhere. At least in Lakewood anyway.

 On Bridgeport Way by the Hospital, On McChord Drive by the JBLM gate,

 On 59th Street by the Towne Center, there he is again.

-He’s not a superhero, but what he’s doing is absolutely super.
+He’s not a superhero, but what he’s doing is absolutely superb.
 He doesn’t wear a cape or some secret-weapon utility belt.
-Armed with only an orange reflective vest, a reach-grabber and a roll of trash bags, Scott is on a mission:
+Armed with only an orange reflective vest, a reach-grabber, and a roll of trash bags, Scott is on a mission:

 To keep Lakewood beautiful.